December 13, 2016

-Being the bookworm that I am and in constant need of educating myself on the topic of vintage hair and makeup, I’m always thrilled with the prospect of a new guide that might help to perfect my preferred 1940s look.
+Being the bookworm that I am and in constant need of educating myself on the topic of vintage hair and makeup.
+I’m always thrilled with the prospect of a new guide that will help to perfect my preferred 1940s look.
 This is especially the case with hair!

 Filled with useful tips on make-up and hairstyling from the beauty regimes of iconic, glamorous movie stars such as; Joan Crawford, Rita Hayworth, Marilyn Monroe, Bette Davis, Marlene Dietrich… To name just a few!

-It’s a great compendium of the key tips needed to recreate some of the most desired looks from as early as the 1920s up to the 1950s.
+It’s a great compendium of the key tips that you will need to recreate some of the most desired looks from as early as the 1920s up to the 1950s.

 - A tip from Mae West – Coconut oil applied daily to the face and neck, makes the skin feel soft and works as a good moisturiser.

-- I think that Pond’s Cold Cream, an alternative to soap and water that was popular with movie stars such as Clara Bow and available in some shops even now, is perfect for someone with dry skin like mine but I would not recommend it on oily skin.
+- I think that Pond’s Cold Cream, an alternative to soap and water that was popular with movie stars such as Clara Bow and is available in some shops even now, is perfect for someone with dry skin like mine but I would not recommend it on oily skin.

 - A tip from Rita Hayworth – “After shampooing, saturate your hair with olive oil and wrap it in a towel for 15 minutes.
 Rinse with hot water and lemon juice to remove the grease.”

 “In the 1940s, lips could be any shade you liked- so long as that shade was red!”
 Laura Slater

-Giorgio Armani Cheek Fabric blush
+- Giorgio Armani Cheek Fabric blush

-Bobbi Brown Natural brow shaper & hair touch up in auburn
+- Bobbi Brown Natural brow shaper & hair touch-up in auburn

 - Giorgio Armani Eyes To Kill Classic Mascara